N3C PHASTR

 • Results will be visualized on the N3C public health dashboard.

-• After the contract is completed, if you wish to continue the work for publication or other noncontract uses, you will need to upgrade the Data Use Request to a research Level 3 and submit IRB letters of determination.
+• Your project workspace will have read-only access to all other project workspaces involved with this initiative for code and data re-use.
+After the contract is completed, if you wish to continue the work for publication or other noncontract uses, you will need to upgrade the Data Use Request to a research Level 3 and submit IRB letters of determination.
 N3C staff will support this process if desired.

 FAQs